 Our on demand visits to classrooms across the country offer an opportunity for students to interact with living witnesses to history and learn invaluable lessons in leadership.
 These events have an impact that lasts long after the experience is over for both students and Veterans.

 Our team of post-9/11 Veterans partner with educators to lead unforgettable trips to the National Flight 93 Memorial in the Laurel Highlands of Pennsylvania.
 Their personal testimonies are full of incredible stories and important advice for young people.

 The Operation C.R.E.S.T. podcast gives students a unique service-learning opportunity through the preservation of the Veteran experience at the Library of Congress.

 Many young people see 9/11 as a day of tragedy alone.
 Our work aims to challenge this narrative by highlighting the "Spirit of 9:57," an ethos of courage, resilience, service, and teamwork, that inspires students to lead lives of character.

 "By studying 9/11 we can learn that teaching history well instills empathy in future generations.
 A good education instills the empathy that can counter terrorism and violence."

 Our unique approach combines two groups of people who are accustomed to the idea of service above self: Veterans and Educators.
-Good friends John (left) and Peter (right) joined forces after Peter invited John, an Army Aviator, to speak with students.
+Good friends John (left) and Peter (right) joined forces after Peter invited John, an Army Aviator, to speak with his students.
 From there, they formed The 9:57 Project in order to connect people like them who wish to inspire the next generation to lead through service to their communities.

-Our team of post-9/11 veterans has a new mission: to inspire the next generation to lead lives of service above self, no matter what form that may take.
+Our team of post-9/11 Veterans has a new mission: to inspire the next generation to lead lives of service above self, no matter what form that may take.